-The Twentysomething Soul: Understanding the Religious and Spiritual Lives of American Young Adults.
-[Book project currently in writing stage]
+The Twentysomething Soul: Understanding the Religious and Secular Lives of American Young Adults.

 See also The Changing Spirituality of Emerging Adults project archive at Catholic University of America.
 I was pleased to serve as editor for this collection of reader-friendly essays, summarizing of a mountain of scholarly research on contemporary young adulthood.